michaelbromley/michaelbromley.co.uk/content/blog/2018-04-08-museum-of-the-analog-native.md

 ## Postscript: Progress?

 Without question, many of the conveniences and new possibilities afforded by computers represent a positive change for humanity.
-I'm very happy that I can do Internet banking, online shopping, get a weather forecast or travel directions whenever suits me.
-I am optimistic about technological solutions to certain pressing problems.
+I'm very happy that I can do Internet banking and online shopping or get a weather forecast or travel directions whenever suits me.
+I take an interest in technology and I am optimistic about technological solutions to certain pressing problems.

 Yet there is a trade-off.
 I'm not *just* referring to the emerging surveillance dystopia which is currently making headlines.

-I'm talking about the loss of skills; the withering of unused facilities; the removal of constraints which may have been beneficial.
+I'm talking about the loss of skills; the withering of unused faculties; the removal of constraints which may have been beneficial.

 Analog life, with all of its inefficiency and inconvenience, engendered a certain deliberate way of living.